How to Hide Spam Comments on Facebook Ads (2026) — 3 Methods, Ranked by Speed

 Facebook ads rely heavily on social proof.
 When someone sees your ad, one of the first things they do is scroll the comments.
 Comments saying "love this product!" or "ordered last week, arrived in 2 days!" are free conversion boosts.
 Comments saying "SCAM DO NOT BUY" — even fake ones from competitors — actively destroy purchase intent.

-A 2023 study by Social Media Examiner found that negative comments reduce ad click-through rate by up to 37% for e-commerce brands.
+Research from Social Media Examiner found that negative comments reduce ad click-through rate by up to 37% for e-commerce brands.
 The impact on ROAS is compounding: as CTR drops, Facebook's algorithm perceives your ad as less relevant, raises your CPM, and the cycle gets worse.

 Hiding vs. Deleting Facebook Ad Comments: What's the Difference?